jefmeijvis/old.jefmeijvis.com/content/009-building-the-blog.md

 Before we continue, I would like to give credit where credit is due.
 I took a lot of inspiration from two other tech related blogging sites:
 - [www.timdeschryver.dev](https://www.timdeschryver.dev) : Tim is a colleague of mine and a great tech blogger!
 Took a lot of inspiration tech-wise for the blog.
 - [leerob.io](https://leerob.io/) : Simple but effective webdev blog, took some inspiration from the design.
+Since writing this blogpost, the design of their site has changed.

 ## Frontend framework
 My favourite frontend framework of choice is, as you might have guessed, [Sveltekit](https://kit.svelte.dev/).